An Introduction to Neural Data Compression: Lossy Compression

-Frequently, we make reference to the \textit{quantization} operation, denoted by $\Q{\cdot}$.
-Quantization can be implemented in various ways in neural compression (e.g., by rounding to the nearest integer, denoted by $\round{\cdot}$; we give a detailed treatment in Section~\ref{sec:learning-quantized-representations-and-rate-control}), but at a high level is understood to be any mapping, either deterministic or stochastic, from a (usually continuous) set of input to a \textit{countable} set of output values.
+Frequently, we make reference to a \textit{quantization} operation, denoted by $\Q{\cdot}$.
+Quantization can be implemented in various ways in neural compression (e.g., by rounding to the nearest integer, denoted by $\round{\cdot}$; we give a detailed treatment in Section~\ref{sec:learning-quantized-representations-and-rate-control}), but at a high level is understood to be any mapping, either deterministic or stochastic, from a (often continuous) set of input values to a smaller and \textit{countable} set of output values.

-\subsection{Background}
+\section{Background}

-The main feature distinguishing lossy compression from lossless compression is that the decoder obtains an imperfect, or \textit{distorted}, reconstruction of the original data.
-This extra flexibility allows for more effective compression.
-For example, lossy reconstruction is sufficient and widely used for transmitting digital media such as images and videos.
-For continuous data, which cannot be perfectly represented by a finite bitstring, lossy compression is also a practical necessity.
-We give an overview of the classical theory of lossy compression, the closely related vector quantizer, and its computationally improved version --- transform coding, which is arguably the precursor to neural lossy compression.
+We give a brief overview of the main results of lossy compression, in the classical rate-distortion setting studied by Shannon \cite{shannon1959coding}.
+Here, lossy compression involves encoding the given data into a \textit{discrete} representation, which is communicated losslessly to the receiver, using as few bits as possible.
+The quality of lossy reconstructions is measured by a fidelity criterion, or a \textit{distortion} function between pairs of original data samples and reconstructions.
+We refer readers to surveys by Berger \cite{berger1998lossy} and Gray and Heuhoff \cite{gray1998quantization} for more comprehensive coverage of classical results and historical developments in lossy compression.

-\subsubsection{Rate-distortion theory}
+\subsection{Rate-distortion theory}

-We consider a lossy compression algorithm (or a lossy \textit{codec}) to be a 3-tuple consisting of an encoder, decoder, and an entropy code, denoted by $c=(\enc, \dec, \gamma)$.
-The \textit{encoder} $\enc: \setX \to \setS$ maps each data point $\x$ to an element of a discrete set $\setS$ (e.g., a subset of natural numbers).
-The \textit{decoder} $\dec: \setS \to \hat\setX$ maps each encoding $s$ to a \textit{reconstruction point} $\hatx \in \hat\setX$.
+For our purpose, we formalize a lossy compression algorithm (or a lossy \textit{codec}) as a 3-tuple consisting of an encoder, a decoder, and an entropy code, denoted by $c=(\enc, \dec, \gamma)$.
+The \textit{encoder} $\enc: \setX \to \setW$ maps each data point $\x \in \setX $ to a representation $\w$ in a countable set $\setW$ (this can be the set of natural numbers, without loss of generality).
+The \textit{decoder} $\dec: \setW \to \hat\setX$ maps each representation $\w$ to a \textit{reconstruction point} $\hatx \in \hat\setX$.